scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 in this model?

-First of all, in Table 1, we have a template for the spectral content of the shear source for a particular direction of fault normal and slip direction.
-Using this template we might compute a function g(x), and then generate a rotation in the input space to realign the fault plane.
-Note we will define rotations in terms of the Euler angles (which we can relate to strike, dip and rake of the fault).
-Then optimize the correlation with the classifying function learned by the SVC, with respect to the Euler angles,
+First of all, in Table 1, we have a template for the spectral content of the shear source given a particular orientation.
+Using this template we compute a function g(x), and then generate a rotation in the input space to realign it with the classifying function f(x).
+This rotation would be estimated by optimizing a correlation coefficient with respect to the Euler angles,

 .. math::
    :type: eqnarray